rveciana/rveciana.github.io/about.md

 <h2>{{ site.author.name }}</h2>
 I'm a meteorologist based in Barcelona who likes maps and coding.
 [You can take a look at my CV](/cv)

-I opened this blog to talk about the things I'm learning abut python and JavaScript mapping.
+I opened this blog to talk about the things I'm learning about python and JavaScript mapping.

 [The old GeoExamples blog](http://geoexamples.blogspot.com.es/) is still working with all its posts.